eazeria/ABMI-Github-workshop-2022/README.md

 # ABMI-Github-workshop-2022
-This is part of github workshop excercise
+This is part of github workshop exercise
 Hi Github
 how I can edit the repo setting gitignore.R
+I do not see the clone (green) on my browser (Firefox).
+Aare there any dependencies on browser what one may see?

+HELLO WORLD